Strippit & G. E. HI-ACK Servo Drives

 Machine Technologies Does Not Work on the Fanuc / General Numeric Controls, as they are Far Too Secretive with Technical Information and Schematics.
 They are Afraid you will Steal-It, just like they did.

 We Stock other Servo Panel Repair Parts such as Rectifiers, Filter Capacitors, Current-Sense Resistors, Cooling Fans, Transformers, and 90 & 150 Volt Contactors.
-Also Stocked are Servo Motors, Motor Brushes, Resolver Feedback Package, Resolver & Motor Couplings, and many other Servo Related Parts.
+Also Stocked are Servo Motors, Motor Brushes, Resolver Feedback Package, Resolver & Motor Couplings, and many other

+Servo Related Parts.
 Call Us on the Parts you Need!

 Servo Control Boards

-1 of these Boards is on the Right-Side of each Servo Chassis, and Controls the 1 or 2 Power-Slice Boards.
-Each of these Boards has Special "Compensation" Resistors & Capacitors which the Machine Manufacturer Engineered for that Particular Axis.
-If you remove it for troubleshooting or repair, TAG IT so you can put it back into the same axis on a multi-axis machine.
-Versions are;
+Each Boards has Special "Compensation" Resistors & Capacitors which Machine Manufacturer Engineered for that Particular Axis.
+If you remove it for troubleshooting or repair, TAG-IT so you can put it back into Same-Axis

 PWMC3, PWMC3A, PWMC3B, PWMC3C,

-PWMC3D, PWMC3E, PWMC3F, PWMC3G,
+PWMC3D, PWMC3E, PWMC3F, PWMC3G

 PWMC4, PWMC4A, PWMC4B

-There is a Red Fault LED Light on this Board that is Normally-Off.
+There is a Red LED Fault-Light on this Board that is Normally-Off.
 When it is "On", it means you have a

 "Over-Current" Fault in that Servo Drive.
-The Cause is usually 1 or more of the 2 or 3 Boards in that Servo Drive being bad, a bad Servo Motor, or a Short-Circuit in Wiring to the Servo Motor.
+Cause is usually 1 or more of the 2 or 3 Boards in that Servo Drive being bad, bad Servo Motor, or Short-Circuit in Wiring to Servo Motor.
+Send us Board-Set for Testing & Repair.

 Power Modules